Alex Walkinshaw

-Alex Newcombe Walkinshaw (born 5 October 1974) is a British actor.
-He has played the long-running roles of Dale "Smithy" Smith in the ITV police procedural series The Bill and Adrian "Fletch" Fletcher in BBC medical dramas Casualty and Holby City.
-He also played PE teacher Jez Diamond in BBC school-based drama series Waterloo Road.
+Alex Newcombe Walkinshaw (born 5 October 1974) is an English actor.
+After making his professional acting debut in 1990, he has since played roles including Dale "Smithy" Smith in the ITV police procedural series The Bill, Adrian "Fletch" Fletcher in BBC medical dramas Casualty and Holby City, Jez Diamond in the BBC school-based drama series Waterloo Road and Ross Marshall in the BBC soap opera EastEnders.